chendrix4/kevin/README.md

 ### TODO<hr>
 - **Sound bar**: Will house the power adapter, amplifier, and all other circuitry.
 When I make this, I will create a PCB.
 - **Themes**: Matrix, Fireplace, "Sticky" Peaks, maybe even Pong?
-- **Display Tuning**: Equalize the display with the white or pink noise files
+- **Display Tuning**: Equalize the display with the white or pink noise files.
+Also, is alpha-smoothing needed?